 Please note: If PyCalibrate has not been able to successfully extract the X, Y or Z pixel dimensions from the image metadata, the parameter value will show as “NA”.

 The PDF file continues with an “Average values” summary table containing the averages for all of the features detected across the field of view (Figure 7).
-The first column shows the parameter measured, the second the average value in microns (not currently functional) and the third column shows the average parameter value in pixels, together with ±1σ uncertainty values.
-The three parameters of interest are shown highlighted in Figure 7.
-These are:
+The first column shows the parameter measured, the second the average value in nm and the third column shows the average parameter value in pixels, together with ±1 (sigma) uncertainty values.
+The confidence in the fitting is given by the R^2 values (maximum value of 1).

 Q1.
 PyCalibrate has been processing for > 10 minutes and the results are still not showing.